• Skip to primary navigation

 Energy harvesting choices and applications

-The availability of specific energy sources and the relatively small amount of energy produced by most harvesters has a major impact on which harvester technology is employed in a specific application and the architecture of the ambient energy-powered devices and the systems in which the devices are used.
+The availability of specific energy sources and the relatively small amount of energy produced by most harvesters have a major impact on which harvester technology is employed in a specific application, the architecture of ambient energy-powered devices, and the systems in which the devices are used.

 Peak power levels for typical devices (Source: Renesas Electronics)

 Typical EH-powered devices tend to have peak power needs of 100mW or lower.
-And some EH-powered devices have peak power needs of 100µW or less.
+Some EH-powered devices have peak power needs of 100µW or less.
 The power demands of a specific device dictate the available choices for potential energy harvesters.

 Relative energy production of selected EH technologies (Source: Analog Devices)